ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-2/README.md

 <br>  <img width="1649" height="873" alt="Screenshot 2025-10-22 182639" src="https://github.com/user-attachments/assets/4a07c97f-3b8b-4477-8683-6728fe108c0d" />  <br>
 <br>  <img width="1642" height="864" alt="Screenshot 2025-10-22 191639" src="https://github.com/user-attachments/assets/c63fde0e-a41d-44f5-bc09-0565b4ca4b81" />  <br>
 <br>
-&nbsp;•  The header consists of the "Subject:" field which uses "Urgent: Action Required for Your Cisco Account". <br>
+<p align="left"> &nbsp;•  The header consists of the "Subject:" field which uses "Urgent: Action Required for Your Cisco Account". <br>
-&nbsp;•  The body employs aggressive, fear-based social engineering with phrases like "temporarily suspended," "unauthorized login attempt," and  <br> &nbsp;&nbsp; the critical ultimatum: "permanently disabled for security reasons" if action is not taken within 24 hours. <br>
+&nbsp;•  The body employs aggressive, fear-based social engineering with phrases like "temporarily suspended," "unauthorized login attempt," and  <br> &nbsp;&nbsp; the critical ultimatum: "permanently disabled for security reasons" if action is not taken within 24 hours. <br> </p>
 <br>

 ### &nbsp;**Step-5: Noting down the mismatched URLs:** <br>

 <br>  <img width="1647" height="866" alt="Screenshot 2025-10-22 193143" src="https://github.com/user-attachments/assets/2f888712-09e0-458d-a420-ac46a36d0def" />  <br>
 <br>
-&nbsp;•  The display text is simialr ("Verify My Account Now"), but the embedded payload URL is http://webex-cisco-verify.com/login <br>
+<p align="left"> &nbsp;•  The display text is simialr ("Verify My Account Now"), but the embedded payload URL is http://webex-cisco-verify.com/login <br>
-&nbsp;•  This is a look-alike domain designed for credential harvesting, and the use of the unsecured HTTP protocol is a significant technical indicator <br> &nbsp;&nbsp; of compromise. <br>
+&nbsp;•  This is a look-alike domain designed for credential harvesting, and the use of the unsecured HTTP protocol is a significant technical indicator <br> &nbsp;&nbsp; of compromise. <br> </p>
 <br>

 ### &nbsp;**Step-6: Verify presence of spelling or grammar errors:** <br>

-&nbsp;•  The text maintains high composition quality and is free of common errors. <br>
+<p align="left"> &nbsp;•  The text maintains high composition quality and is free of common errors. <br>
-&nbsp;•  This indicates the phishing attempt was crafted by a sophisticated threat group, which significantly enhances the email's perceived legitimacy and effectiveness. <br>
+&nbsp;•  This indicates the phishing attempt was crafted by a sophisticated threat group, which significantly enhances the email's perceived legitimacy and effectiveness. <br> <p>
 <br>
 <br>
 <br>